-.A39 A reviewer may be suspended in the jurisdiction of the reviewer's local AE for failing to do any of the following (this list is not all-inclusive):
+.A39 A reviewer may be suspended for failing to do any of the following (this list is not all-inclusive):

 - a.
 Submit required peer review documents to the AE within the required specified time. - b.
 Respond to or resolve issues identified by the technical reviewer, committee, or RAB within the specified time, including responding to requests for additional procedures such as the expansion of scope on the review. - c.
 Revise the report and finding for further consideration (FFC) forms, if applicable, as requested by the committee or RAB. - d.
 Respond to requests for documents (in addition to those originally required to be submitted) or requests to complete documents. - e.
 Submit peer review documents and other information for oversight. - f.
 Update or verify a reviewer resume, as required.